Head of Unit - Knowledge Management & Communications

 The post is responsible for a team of around 15 agents encompassing the communications, stakeholder relations and knowledge management functions.
 The unit is responsible for a broad range of activities, including the Resource and Documentation Centre (RDC), event management, online communications, media relations and production of publications.

 Essential to success in this role is the ability to work with a wide range of people, with sensitivity and integrity and to demonstrate a collaborative approach in developing and leading the Unit.

 The post-holder will assume the following main duties:

-- leading the Unit’s strategic planning with appropriate monitoring tools, reports and working procedures and setting priorities for, and sustaining the motivation of, a diverse multidisciplinary team;
+- leading and supervising the priorities for, and sustaining the motivation of, a diverse multidisciplinary team;

-- communicating clearly and effectively technical information to a variety of audiences (including both general and specialist media), drawing on a broad experience in gender equality matters;
+- communicating effectively the results of EIGE’s work to a variety of audiences (including policymakers, civil society organisations, international partners, media and other relevant stakeholders), drawing on a broad experience in gender equality matters;

 - developing and maintaining effective relations with key media and other communications intermediaries;